an-2018/web3js-basics/Readme.md

 - Ethereum devlopment in 2 parts:
     - smart contract development;
     - client side to talk with ethereum blockchain, website or app;
-- RPC - remote procedure protocol;
+- RPC - remote procedure call;
 - json rpc to make a request to a node in blockchain;

 <div>